Foundational Christian beliefs:

 How should one handle ambiguities in the Bible about salvation?

 - Are there sins that cannot be forgiven and remain with the person forever?
-A further complication is a misbehavior called "the unforgivable sin."
+A further complication is a misbehavior that the Bible calls "the unforgivable sin."
 A literal reading of the Bible seems to indicate that if a person commits this sin, they can never be forgiven.
 Thus, they will spend eternity in the torture chambers of Hell.
-Unfortunately, there are literally dozens of interpretations being circulating of what this sin exactly involves.
+Unfortunately, there are literally dozens of conflicting interpretations being circulating of what this sin exactly involves.
 Not knowing its precise definition has generated real terror among many devout Christians.

 - Is a person is saved solely through faith only, or by good works only, or through some other consideration like church rituals, or some combination